WeNYLee/Learning/Supervised Learning/README.md

 The idea of support vector machines is to find a hyperplane that divides the given data instances into two categories, while maximizing the width of the gap between the two categories.

-Navie Bayes are based on Bayes' theorem.
+Navie Bayes is based on Bayes' theorem.

+An instance is classified based on the plurality vote of its neighbors.